Permissions

 Least-Privilege by Default

 Nothing is granted unless declared.
-A function with the execution profile can only do what the profile explicitly allows.
+A worker with the execution profile can only do what the profile explicitly allows.
 If you don't grant storage/data-write, writes will fail with a permission error at runtime.

 This matters especially when deploying to customer environments.
 The customer's security team can audit exactly what your software is allowed to do — and verify it matches what you've declared.

 The same least-privilege principle applies to management permissions.
-Alien auto-derives the minimum management access from the frozen/live choice — frozen resources get read-only health checks, live resources get update permissions.
-Neither includes data access.
+Alien auto-derives the minimum management access from the frozen/live choice — frozen resources get health checks, live resources get update permissions.
+Those permissions may include metadata/configuration reads and cleanup operations, but they should not expose sensitive payload contents such as objects, blobs, KV entities, queue messages, or secret values.

 Custom Permission Sets